kazuke353/NexaFeed/README.md

 - **Extensions**: (Planned) Enable community-driven extensions and modifications.
 - **Strip Away**: (Planned) Refactor specific functionalities into extensions for a lean core experience.

-## Why NexaFeed Started

-Hey, glad you're here!
-Let me tell you a bit about why I felt the need to build NexaFeed.

-### The Struggle Is Real
-You know how it goes, right?
-We're living in an information-rich era, but finding a single platform that bundles everything up just the way you want it is a real challenge.
-I was on the same boat, struggling to keep up with things like the latest security breaches, privacy news, and much more.

-### Unlimited Access
-So, the first thing I wanted was more than what platforms like Feedly could offer.
-Those 100 RSS feed caps for the free plan weren't cutting it for me.
-I needed a platform that could grow as my interests and needs did.

-### YouTube, Anytime, Anywhere
-Switching platforms to stay updated with YouTube was a hassle.
-I wanted that integrated right into NexaFeed.

-### Any Device, Any Time
-One of the best things about NexaFeed being a web app is that you can use it on any device that has a web browser.
-Your content will always be within reach.

 ## Contributing

 As an open-source project, we welcome contributions of all forms.
 Please feel free to submit issues, pull requests, or suggest features.